Aesgeroth/DeepSea/Current To Do List.md

 70 for lvl 8
 80 for lvl 9
 150 for lvl 10 (Also requires 300 Contribution, not consumed)

-40 sec cd turns blue and heals summons mini pheonixs

-feathers dont bind on pickup, do on save

 Summoning pet and repicking still keeps pet